 A summary of the changes in iron tests seen in various diseases of iron status is shown in the table below.

-As iron deficiency continues, all of the stored iron is used and the body tries to compensate by producing more transferrin to increase iron transport.
-The serum iron level continues to decrease and transferrin and TIBC increase.
+As iron deficiency continues, all the stored iron is used and the body tries to compensate by producing more transferrin to increase iron transport.
+The serum iron level continues to decrease and transferrin and TIBC and UIBC increase.
 As this stage progresses, fewer and smaller red blood cells are produced, eventually resulting in iron deficiency anemia.

-When the iron level is high, the TIBC and ferritin are normal.
-If the person has a clinical history consistent with iron overdose, then it is likely that he has iron poisoning.
-Iron poisoning occurs when a large dose of iron is taken all at once or over a long period of time.
-While this is rare, it most commonly occurs in children who ingest their parents’ iron supplements.
-In some cases, iron poisoning can be fatal.
+If the iron level is high, the TIBC, UIBC and ferritin are normal and the person has a clinical history consistent with iron overdose, then it is likely that the person has iron poisoning.
+Iron poisoning occurs when a large dose of iron is taken all at once or over a short period of time.
+Iron poisoning in children is almost always acute, occurring in children who ingest their parents’ iron supplements.
+In some cases, acute iron poisoning can be fatal.

-Iron overload may also occur in people who have hemosiderosis and in those who have multiple transfusions, such as may happen with sickle cell anemia, thalassemia, or other forms of anemia.
+Iron overload may also occur in people who have hemosiderosis and in those who have had repeated transfusions.
+This may occur with sickle cell anemia, thalassemia major, or other forms of anemia.
 The iron from each transfused unit of blood stays in the body, eventually causing a large buildup in the tissues.
-Some alcoholics with chronic liver disease also develop hemosiderosis.
+Some people with alcoholism and with chronic liver disease also develop iron overload.